Page Content

 Teaching opportunities

-You have the opportunity to interact and teach medical students, allied health staff (echocardiography and histotechnology programs), residents (pathology, radiology and internal medicine), and fellows (cardiology).
+You have the opportunity to interact with and teach medical students and allied health staff in echocardiography and histotechnology programs.
+Teaching also includes residents in pathology, radiology, and internal medicine, as well as cardiology fellows.

 Evaluation

-To ensure that you acquire adequate knowledge and develop the appropriate technical skills to meet program expectations, your performance is monitored carefully during the Cardiovascular Pathology Fellowship.
-You are formally evaluated by supervising faculty members at the completion of each rotation and meet with the program director to review these evaluations.
-In addition, you regularly evaluate the faculty to confirm that your educational needs are being met.
+To ensure you acquire knowledge and develop technical skills to meet program expectations, your performance is carefully monitored.
+Monitoring occurs throughout the Cardiovascular Pathology Fellowship.
+You are formally evaluated by supervising faculty at each rotation’s completion and meet with the program director to review evaluations.
+You also regularly evaluate faculty to confirm your educational needs are being met.

 3D-printed specimen models that are routinely obtained in the a diagnostic examination of cardiovascular cases.